CasuallyPassingBy/Maths-Notes-md/Notes/Submersions, Immersions and Embeddings of Manifolds.md

 Just to emphasise, but $\text{embedding} \implies \text{immersion}$, but we can find examples of immersed manifolds that are not embedded manifolds.

-**Prop:** Suppose $F: M \to N$ is an injective immers ion.
+**Prop:** Suppose $F: M \to N$ is an injective immersion.
 If either of the following conditions holds, then $F$ is a smooth embedding with closed image:
 - $M$ is compact.
 - $F$ is a proper map.